patternfly/patternfly-org/packages/documentation-site/patternfly-docs/content/tokens/design-with-tokens.md

 section: tokens
 ---

-## Penta design kit
+## PatternFly 6 design kit

-PatternFly tokens are only available as part of the PatternFly 6 [Penta design kit.]() In order to make use of our token system, you will need to [upgrade to PatternFly 6](/get-started/upgrade).
+PatternFly tokens are only available as part of [the PatternFly 6 design kit.](https://www.figma.com/@patternfly) In order to make use of our token system, you will need to [upgrade to PatternFly 6](/get-started/upgrade).

-## What is in the Penta design kit
+## What is in the PatternFly 6 design kit

 ### Tokens